pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - Press B to highlight RUN
 - All headbutt trees have a 70% encounter chance
 - Stone evos with lacking movepools have been updated
+- Mon can gain up to 252 EVs in each stat

 ### Bugfixes - DONE